switch41/Redact/README.md

 ## Research Documentation

-For detailed research and development documentation, please refer to the `documentation/team_rookie_research.docx` file.
+For detailed research and development documentation, please refer to our [Team Rookie Research Document](https://tinyurl.com/Team-Rookie-Research).
 This document contains comprehensive information about the tool's development process, research findings, and implementation details.

 ---

 Made with ❤️ by Team Rookie